himanshunagapure/llm_query_system/README.md

 - **Natural Language Queries**: Convert plain English questions into MongoDB queries automatically
 - **CSV Upload**: Easily upload and insert CSV data into your MongoDB collection
 - **Interactive Results**: View query results directly in the app or download as CSV
-- **AI-Powered**: Leverages Gemini AI to interpret user questions and generate accurate MongoDB queries
+- **AI-Powered**: Leverages AI to interpret user questions and generate accurate MongoDB queries

 ## Prerequisites